dhonysilva/maaite/README.md

 # Maaite

-Embedded analytics platform for building dashboards utilizing the Elixir, Phoenix, LiveView and Livebook technologies.
+A proof of concept of an Embedded analytics platform for building dashboards utilizing the Elixir, Phoenix, LiveView and Livebook technologies.

 ## Disclaimer